wrapperband/Open-Condition-Monitoring/README.md

 E.g. Location, direction of travel, Time of day, traffic density, ratio of local to non-local or foreign drivers, ratio of HGV to cars, male or female, age, car type, journey type, whether mobile phones in use.

+## Quality of Life Monitoring

+### Oldham Test case

+It is clear that historical information can be mined to show previous trends for areas of interests.
+That analysis task is complex, but informative.
+It is also an ongoing task that needs care and integrity, an ideal ongoing experimental / monitoring / analysis for students.

+### Types of material available to analyse

+Identification of available parameters is important but not exclusive step.
+The viability and ease of collection needs to be noted as well as it's veracity.
+Each parameter might be an indicator of many types of mode of failure, so would be worth doing more analysis or developing new sensor methods.

+It is important to create possible tasks from the causes of failure, even though those task may be impossible of expensive currently.
+In the future it will be possible to use data fusion to infer more complex parameters at specific locations by fusing other sensor data (say from a similar environment) to produce a phantom reading of a certain accuracy.
+This could be used when considering actions, such as allowing a property extension or other development, what effect that has on pollution to the current occupants.
+The power of this should be plain, identification of pollution, or other problem, hot spots, that are currently damaging a few peoples health very badly, instead of just ignoring all dangers.

+List of potential current Parameters / analysis calculated parameters - Political / Ecology Monitoring

+Letters to MP
+  Subject of letters analysis

+Environment

+Quality of Life
+  Parks

+Negative Health
+  Pollution
+    Noise
+    Chemicals
+    Loss of sun Vitamin D

 ## Areas for Expansion / discussion / further work / papers

 Scraping current data sources for integration into OCM, such as flood and cloud cover